-The Town's current Ordinances contain provisions to prevent or minimize water quality impacts from development in accordance with the requirements of the MS4 General Permit.
-The Post-Construction Stormwater Management Ordinance was adopted on January 15, 2013 as Chapter 71 in the Town's Code of Ordinances.
+The Town's current Ordinances contain provisions to prevent or minimize water quality impacts from development by requiring adequate long-term operation and maintenance of post-construction BMPs.
+The Post-Construction

-The Post-Construction Stormwater Ordinance can be viewed online at:
+Stormwater Management Ordinance was adopted on January 15, 2013, as Chapter 71 in the Town's Code of Ordinances.
+The Post-Construction Stormwater Ordinance can be viewed online at: https://library.municode.com/me/old_orchard_beach/codes/code_of_ordinances?nodeld=PTIICOOR_CH71PONSS_TMA

-https://library.municode.com/me/old\orchard\beach/codes/code\of\ordinances?nodeId=PTIICOOR\CH71PONSSTMA